 Comics aren’t just for kids!
-These influential graphic novels offer laughter and insightful opinions of both the real and fantasy world
+These influential graphic novels offer laughter and insightful opinions on both the real and fantasy world

-Having majored in literature in college, we were taught that graphic novels are legitimate forms of literature and serve a crucial aesthetic purpose in today’s world.
-They’re just as thought-provoking and entertaining as your favourite dystopian novels or classic 90s movies.
+Having majored in arts in college, we were taught that graphic novels are legitimate forms of literature and serve a crucial aesthetic purpose in today’s world.
+They’re just as thought-provoking and entertaining as your favourite dystopian novels, quirky podcasts or classic 90s movies.
 Here is a list of our favourite graphic novels and comics, and we promise you will be totally wowed by them.

 Our favourite graphic novels of all-time